ibm-cloud-docs/transit-gateway/set-up-environment.md

 ## General prerequisites
 {: #general-prerequisites}

 Set up your account to access the transit gateway.
-Make sure that your account is [upgraded to a paid account](/docs/account?topic=account-accountfaqs#changeacct){: external}.
+Make sure that your account is [upgraded to a paid account](/docs/account?topic=account-accountfaqs#changeacct).

 ## API prerequisites
 {: #api-prerequisites-setup}